Avoid these email marketing mistakes to grow a healthy email list, build better relationships with subscribers, and avoid spam complaints.

 9. Irrelevant Content

-With every email marketing list, some list churn is to be expected.
-If you’re experiencing high churn and struggling to retain email subscribers, however, it may because of your content.
+When building an email marketing list, churn (unsubscribes) is to be expected.
+If you’re experiencing high churn rates and struggling to retain email subscribers, it’s likely for one of three reasons:

 10. Wasting Readers’ Time

-You goal should be to make sure subscribers always feel like opening and reading your marketing emails is worth their time and energy.
+If you want subscribers to open and read your emails, you must make it worth their time and energy.
 If you can do that, people will begin to look forward to your emails with anticipation.

 While many freelancers and small business owners set a regular schedule for their newsletters and marketing, others only send something when they have something of value to share, and some simply skip the work of putting together a newsletter altogether and instead offer a subscription to their blog.